 What Does the Future Hold for BlackBerry’s Investors?

-BlackBerry Ltd has had a very torrid time in the last few years as it has seen its market share in the smartphone market completely eroded by Apple and Google’s smartphones.
+BlackBerry Ltd has had a very torrid time in the last few years, as it has seen, its market share in the smartphone market completely eroded by Apple and Google’s smartphones.
 This has led to a significant loss of revenue which has negatively impacted the company’s bottom lines.
 Developers have long complained of the difficulty in the use of the app-making platforms and that is why programmers, developers and app entrepreneurs have taken their products to the App Store and Google Play stores.
 There have been successive changes in management in an effort to stem the tide.

 It is not all gloom and doom.
 BlackBerry Ltd still enjoys significant patronage in its smartphone range of products in Africa, and the company is keen to leverage strongly on this trend.
 To this end, the company has started to invest significantly in expanding its operations in the African market.

 The company has also made moves to challenge the big players in the smartphone market by making some changes to its smartphone and tablet offerings.
 The BlackBerry Messenger is now on offer on Android and iOS devices, giving it access to a market it did not have access to previously.
 Furthermore, the company released its first Android smartphone known as the Priv, jettisoning its earlier positions on sticking exclusively to BlackBerry software.
 The Priv sold out on Walmart and Best Buy, prompting the company’s stock price to jump 7%.
 Given the poor sales of BlackBerry’s handsets in the past few years, the Priv may yet turn out to be the company’s silver lining in the sky.
-However, the company still has a lot to do if it is to return to its glory years in a market dominated by iPhones and Android devices.
+However, the company still has a lot to do if it is to return to its glory years in a market dominated by iOS and Android devices.